Suhieb95/BookHaven/README.md

 ## End of README
-This README.md provides a structured overview of your project, including authentication details, which are key for any developer working with your BookHaven repository.
+This README.md provides a structured overview of your project, including authentication details, which are key for any developer working with BookHaven repository.
 Adjust the links and any specific configurations as needed!